shakthishamruth/MyCart/README.md

 # MyCart

 MyCart allows users to log in if they already have an account.
 If the customer doesn't have an account, they can register.
-After logging in, the customer needs to connect to a basket, and then they can view the cart.
+After logging in, the customer needs to connect to a basket/cart, and then they can view the items in basket/cart.

 ## Hardware Used